slsdo/processing-sketches/README.md

 Boids
 -----

 Steering behavior simulation.
-Use mouse to attract the boids
+Use mouse to attract the boids.

 v1.1.0 - 2014/01/02
 - Updated code to work in JavaScript